JetBrains/amper/docs/GradleMigration.md

 ### Step 2.
 Update plugin versions in Gradle scripts

-Certain plugins come preconfigured and their versions can't be changed.
-Here are they:
+Certain plugins come preconfigured and their versions can't be changed:

 | Plugin                                      | Version     |
 |---------------------------------------------|-------------|